Gray Media: Current

+Gray Television has an investment in broadcasting company Sarkes Tarzian, Inc.

 Stations

 Management of Young Broadcasting stations

 On July 22, 2009, a New York bankruptcy judge approved a plan transferring ownership of Young Broadcasting and its stations to the company's secured lenders.
 The plan included Gray Television coming in as an outside party to advise on the operations of Young-owned stations in seven markets through December 2012.
 The new Young Broadcasting still held the final say on overall operations for their stations, including programming and personnel.

 The former Young-owned stations managed by Gray Television include: